Erdington

+Erdington is a suburb and ward of Birmingham, in the county of the West Midlands, England.
+It is located 5 mi northeast of central Birmingham, bordering Sutton Coldfield.
+Erdington saw significant development in the Victorian era after the railway arrived from Birmingham in 1862.
+It was incorporated into Birmingham in 1912.
+The 2021 census shows the population of the ward to be 21,550.

 History

 Erdington Manor

-Erdington had its own manor house, Erdington Hall, which was protected on three sides by a double moat and on the fourth by the River Tame.
+Erdington Hall, a manor house, was protected on three sides by a double moat and on the fourth by the River Tame.
 It had developed from a small fortified homestead constructed by an Anglo-Saxon named Eardwulf in the area of Bromford.
-Demolished in the 17th century, it stood on a hill at the junction of what are now Wheelwright Road and Tyburn Road.
+Demolished in the 17th century, it stood on a hill at the junction of what is now Wheelwright Road and Tyburn Road.
 The double moat was drained in the 18th century by Sir Charles Holte.
 Until 1912 another building stood, but this was demolished for the construction of the Tyburn Road, though a small section remained until World War I.

 Other moated properties included one at Fern Road, one at the junction of Moor End Lane and Berkswell Road, and another that surrounded a large farm called Pipe Orchard, the site of which can be seen in the Erdington Grammar School playing fields.